Rachel Grogan Roosth

 - Represented international real estate development company in prosecuting claims against participants in a kickback scheme.

-- Advised clients on risks and opportunities related to pollution, climate change, and autonomous vehicles.
+- Advised clients on risks related to pollution, climate change, human rights, autonomous vehicles, and ESG reporting.

 - Texas Rising Star, business litigation, Thomson Reuters, 2015 - 2020